 This question is not easy to answer, and runners may have different opinions.
-To reduce muscular pain, some runners will do strides after a long easy run.
-Some runners will include them before a fast run such as a 5K, tempo, hill repeats, or any other heavy internal training.
+Some runners will do strides after a long, easy run to reduce muscular pain.
+Some runners will include them before a fast run, such as a 5K, tempo, hill repeats, or any other heavy internal training.

 Some runners may perform stride as an individual session once per week if they are too busy or don’t have time for longer runs.
 You can perform stride as many times as you like.

 First, ensure you have a good spot for running.
 You should aim to find places that are clear of obstacles.